-This simple cheese straw recipe is easy to make and not to mention easy to eat!
+This simple recipe for tasty cheese straws is easy to make and the results are even easier to eat.

 - 100g plain flour